Leadership style

 What this looked like in my last organization.

 Research shows the pattern.
 My experience validated it.
 Over nearly a decade of growth, retention of high-performing engineers stayed well above industry norms.
-These weren’t people hanging on — they were the strongest performers on the platform, actively recruited by the market.
+These were some of the strongest performers on the platform, the kind of people the market was actively trying to hire away.
 When they did leave, it was almost always for career growth we couldn’t match at our scale.
-And several who left for significant pay bumps came back within a year.
+And several who left for significant pay bumps came back when the opportunity was open.

 Retention of high-performing engineers